 You work for a Fortune 100 company as part of the web development team.
 Recently, your company has decided to conduct a large-scale reevaluation of its web presence.
-Your team has been directed to select a portion of the company's website and conduct user testing to determine how effective it is, then make specific recommendations to your manager for improving the site.
-Your manager oversees a dozen teams like yours, and he is far too busy to sit in on your team meetings.
+Your team has been directed to select a portion of the company's website and conduct user testing to determine how effective it is, then make specific recommendations to the board of directors for improving the site.
+Your manager oversees the company's entire web presence, and he is far too busy to sit in on your team meetings.
 When you asked him for guidance at the beginning of the project, he responded, "I don't care how you do it; just make sure you can back up your recommendations with evidence.
-Management is breathing down my neck, and I need to deliver some concrete ideas for improving the site within a month."
-In four weeks, each of the dozen teams will deliver a written proposal to the manager and give an oral presentation highlighting their findings and recommendations.
+Management is breathing down my neck, and we need to deliver some concrete ideas for improving the site within a month."
+In four weeks, your team will deliver a written proposal to the board of directors and give an oral presentation highlighting your findings and recommendations.